AdityaDas-IITM/LDA/README.md

 * μ<sub>k</sub> is the average of all x belonging to class k
 * σ<sup>2</sup><sub>k</sub> is the variance of all x belonging to class k. **The assumption of LDA is that the variance of all classes is equal and so we can refer to it as just σ<sup>2</sup>**
+After knowing all these values, we need to plug it into P<sub>k</sub>(x) and find its value for each k.
+The class corresponding to the highest value is the class to which this particular datapoint belongs to.